Fix technical problems with the in and out movement!

 Equally, I have found that things like mordents when played on two white notes seem easier and crisper when I play with my thumb off the keyboard.
 To do this there is a tiny distance that we’re able to cover remarkably quickly.

 All the same, this is a painstaking process.
-I’ve found that slow practice here – especially as I’m trying to incorporate a new movement – is vital.
-I am trying to educate my brain to consciously add this shift in hand position.
-This is of course best done slowly at first.
+I’ve found that starting slowly here – especially as I’m trying to incorporate a new movement – is vital.
+I first must identify the precise movement I need which is best done slowly but of course I then need to incorporate it at speed to be sure that it actually works.

-Finally, I found I need to be doubly vigilant when putting both hands back together.
-Here, for some reason, I’ve noticed that despite having worked hard on incorporating this, once both hands are put together at a ‘normal’ speed, the brain seems to forget.
+Finally, avoid the trap of doing this hands separately for too long.
+I have found that once both hands are put together at a ‘normal’ speed, the brain seems to forget.
 Rather than using the new movement, my hands revert to how they were moving playing previously.
-Here again, starting off slowly works well and ensures I don’t ‘forget’.
+This trap is what Heinrich Neuhaus referred to as the Emergency Exit.

-Only now, will this type of movement start to be more subconscious.
+This is how we will make this type of movement become subconscious.

 Try it out for yourself